PhrozenIO/PowerRemoteDesktop/README.md

 * [MEDIUM] Improve HDPI Scaling / Quality.
 * [MEDIUM+] Motion Update for Desktop Streaming (Only send and update changing parts of desktop).
 ```

+## Installation

+## Usage

+# Disclaimer

+We are doing our best to prepare the content of this app.
+However, PHROZEN SASU cannot
+warranty the expressions and suggestions of the contents, as well as its accuracy.
+In addition, to the extent permitted by the law, PHROZEN SASU shall not be responsible
+for any losses and/or damages due to the usage of the information on our app.

+By using our app, you hereby consent to our disclaimer and agree to its terms.

+Any links contained in our app may lead to external sites are provided for
+convenience only.
+Any information or statements that appeared in these sites
+or app are not sponsored, endorsed, or otherwise approved by PHROZEN SASU.
+For these external sites, SubSeven Legacy cannot be held liable for the
+availability of, or the content located on or through it.
+Plus, any losses or damages occurred from using these contents or the internet
+generally.